When will my child apply for college or university?

 Apply

-The personal statement is an essay the applicant writes about their interest and suitability for the course.
-The limit for this statement is 4,000 characters and 47 lines (roughly one side of A4).
+The personal statement is a series of responses to three questions the applicant writes about their interest and suitability for the course.
+The limit for this statement is 4,000 characters (roughly one side of A4).

 There is no limit on how many colleges pupils can apply to and typically pupils can apply to up to 2 different courses at the same college if they wish.